rorisang123/term-gantt/README.md

 This program displays a gantt chart onto terminal.
 Coded in Python.

 ## Example code
 Download the module and import it into your python file.
-Use the template below to get started.
+Use the template below and happy dev'ing!
 ```python
 import gantt